Tymotex/InkMemories/README.md

 > Note: This project needs to be run with root privileges in order to headlessly shut down the Pi.
 Without root privileges, the process will prompt for a password.

+- To configure display parameters, such as the time taken between automatic image refreshes, modify `displayer_service/display_config.json`, then reload the displayer service with `sudo systemctl restart ink-memories-displayer` for the config changes to be applied.

 ## Setup Instructions
 These instructions assume that you have set up Raspbian OS.
 - In `raspi-config`, enable I2C and SPI.
 This is necessary for getting the e-ink display to work.